WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What does it mean "Missing Filters"?

-The `Missing Filters` label indicates that Wasabi is still downloading the block filters and it's synching your wallet.
+The `Missing Filters` label indicates that Wasabi is still downloading the block filters and it's synchronizing your wallet.
 You have just to wait until the status bar is `Ready`.
 ::::

 :::details